xiaoylu/leetcode_category/language/Cplusplus/Readme.md

 Lifetime of a data member (object)
 ---
-* Association: Foo has a pointer to Bar object as a data member, without managing the Bar object => Foo knows about Bar
+* Association: Foo has a **pointer** to Bar object as a data member, without managing the Bar object => **Foo knows about Bar**
-* Composition: Foo has a Bar object as data member => Foo contains a Bar.
-It can't exist without it.
+* Composition: Foo has a Bar object as data member => **Foo contains a Bar.
+It can't exist without it.**
+ * **Composition over Inheritance**
-* Aggregation: Foo has a pointer to Bar object and manages the lifetime of that object => Foo contains a Bar, but can also exist without it.
+* Aggregation: Foo has a pointer to Bar object and manages the lifetime of that object => **Foo contains a Bar, but can also exist without it.**

 Static Variable
 ---
-The lifetime of function static variables begins the first time the program flow encounters the declaration and it ends at program termination.
+The lifetime of function static variables
+* begins the first time the program touches the declaration
+* ends at program termination.

 So, you must "define" it after the class declaration.
 ```
 class B
 {